The CMS-855 Medicare Enrollment Process: Requirements to Establish and Maintain Medicare Enrollment

 As the MAC for Virginia, Palmetto GBA provides educational materials for providers who need assistance with the Medicare enrollment or claims processing after enrollment.
 A service that may be particularly helpful to newly enrolled providers, upon request, Palmetto GBA provides in-service education targeted to the particular needs of each health care provider.

 In addition, for answers to questions that are not answered on Palmetto GBA’s website, Palmetto GBA allows providers to submit specific questions to be answered at quarterly “Ask-the-Contractor” teleconferences held by the Provider Outreach and Education Advisory Group.
 While questions submitted prior to the teleconferences are answered during the calls, Palmetto GBA posts written minutes containing answers within 30 days of the call on their website.
 The forms section of the Palmetto GBA website contains forms to request either in-service education or to submit a question for the quarterly teleconferences:

 The Medicare enrollment, update, and re-enrollment process requires providers to carefully and accurately submit information to CMS.
 Mellette PC has experience in guiding health care providers through the intricate and often burdensome Medicare enrollment process and advising providers on Medicare obligations and enforcement issues.
-If your organization needs assistance in navigating the Medicare enrollment process, interpreting information updating requirements, or understanding enforcement rules, please contact Peter Mellette (firstname.lastname@example.org), Harrison Gibbs (email@example.com), or Nathan Mortier (firstname.lastname@example.org).
+If your organization needs assistance in navigating the Medicare enrollment process, interpreting information updating requirements, or understanding enforcement rules, please contact Peter Mellette (firstname.lastname@example.org) or Harrison Gibbs (email@example.com).
 Mellette PC can be reached by phone at (757) 259-9200.